Child Anxiety at Night: Why It Happens and How to Help

 Have you ever found yourself struggling to get off to sleep, only to realise that you have been churning around worried thoughts in your head for the last 30 minutes?

-Sleep anxiety in children can be just like this too.
+Child anxiety at night can be just like this too.

 Night time anxiety can also become a vicious cycle.
 Sleep is needed to help alleviate anxiety.

-The nervous system needs sleep to recover from the day.
+The nervous system needs sleep to recover from the day and support mental health.

 In this article we’ll look at the symptoms and causes of sleep anxiety in children and teenagers.